 Because of this, I recommend camping higher than lower during winter months (colder air tends to settle in valleys), but also to notice wind direction and find a section of trees that can serve as a wind-break for your tent and campsite.

 Another consideration during the winter months (and it could also be considered year-round) is the direction from which the sunlight will arrive in the morning (usually east, of course).
-Positioning your tent so that it receives maximum sunlight first thing in the morning will go a long way towards helping you wriggle out of your comfy cocoon in those chilly morning hours.
+Positioning your tent so that it receives maximum sunlight first thing in the morning will go a long way toward helping you wriggle out of your comfy cocoon in those chilly morning hours.

 About The Backpack Guide

 At The Backpack Guide, I’m always looking for new trails and wildernesses to explore and I’m also interested in the experiences of others in the wild.
 I’d love to know where you recently camped and why you chose the site you chose.
 I’d also love to hear if you have any other recommendations for how to choose a campsite that I didn’t mention here!

 I hope you’ve enjoyed this Backpacker’s Guide to Water Filtration and I’d love to hear your feedback in the comments section below.
 I’ll be quick to reply to any questions, comments, or concerns you feel like sharing!